Aura vs. IdentityForce: Which One Has The Better Service

 You can easily forego the credit monitoring on IdentityForce to save $5 per month and not feel the sting, because you can get credit monitoring for free from a plethora of places like Credit Karma; I don’t really factor it in as a major feature of identity theft protection services at all.
 If you do want the credit monitoring, it’s better to go with Aura.
 More to the point, it’s better to go with Aura under several circumstances, primarily if you need the extra monitoring features…or if you need a more comprehensive family plan.

-IdentityForce is an extremely good little budget identity theft protection service, with an excellent price point and equally good performance.
+Aura and IdentityForce are two outstanding identity theft protection services, with excellent price points and equally good performance.

 Other Comparison Article: